ska-telescope/sdp-integration/docs/src/running/integration.rst

 Using the SDP console
 ^^^^^^^^^^^^^^^^^^^^^

 Follow the "Testing it out" steps in :ref:`running_standalone`.
-Remember, that when you want to access a pod in your namespace, you will have to specify that namespace.
+Remember to specify the namespace in which the pod is running when you want to access one.
 E.g. to start the console pod, run:

 .. code-block::